euniswinner/why-spaces-get-left-behind-Project5-19-2026-/README.md

 I will keep researching and developing this project.
 I want to improve the map and add more data over time.

+(Development Notes)
+The map was inserted on May 24 as part of the project update.

 Error
 5/22:I have error with python program in computer so I install again, but it still not working so I turn off the App execution Aliases(python3,python3)
 5/24:ValueError: Location should consist of two numerical values, but None is not convertible to float.